-The WCMC are currently supporting Government Kickstart placements for graduates.
+The WCMC are currently recruiting two Government Kickstart placements for graduates.
+Deadline: 19th October 2021.

-If you would like us keep your details on record for opportunities please use the contact form below.
-All details are deleted on 1st of January in our GDPR compliant process.
+If you would like us to keep your details on record for opportunities please use the contact form below.
+All details are deleted on the 1st of January in our GDPR compliant process.

 Are you currently undertaking a PhD and considering a paid placement?